pymacaron/pymacaron-core/README.rst

 Disclaimer
 ----------

-Klue Client-Server is under active development.
+Klue Client-Server is actively used in production, but still under active development.
 Its API is subject to change.
-It has been tested only on python 2.7.
+It has been tested on python 2.7 and 3.4.

 Asynchronous support based on grequests was dropped after version 0.0.92